adityasingh321/coupons-management/README.md

 4. **A/B Testing**: Coupon effectiveness testing
 5. **Advanced Analytics**: Predictive analytics for coupon performance

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

 ## 🆘 Support

 For questions or issues:
 1. Check the Swagger documentation at `/api`
 2. Review the test cases for usage examples
-3. Open an issue in the repository

 ---